-On low tide, there is a lot of exploring to be had around the foot of Padang Padang Bali cliffs.
-Natural rock formations and secluded beaches make for excellent photo opportunities or the perfect spot to go for a dip or simply relax and read a book.
+At low tide, there is lots of exploring to be had around the foot of the cliffs.
+Natural rock formations and secluded beaches make for the perfect spot to go for a dip or simply relax and read a book.

-The best months to surf at Padang Padang Beach is in the dry season from May to October.
-Padang Padang Surf works best in offshore winds from the east and the ideal swell direction is from the south-west.
+The best months to surf at Padang Padang Beach is in the dry season between May and October.
+This particular reef break works best in offshore winds from the east and the ideal swell direction is from the south-west.

 #3 THOMAS BEACH

-Keep an eye out for a black and yellow sign that reads ‘Thomas Bali Guesthouse’, turn off the main road here and follow the white chalky driveway down the car park on top of the cliffs.
+Keep an eye out for a black and yellow sign that reads ‘Thomas Bali Guesthouse‘, turn off the main road here and follow the white chalky driveway down to the parking lot located on top of the cliffs.
 There is no fee for parking and it’s a short 10-minute walk down the steps to reach the shoreline.

-Thomas Beach fly’s under the radar as a popular tourist hotspot meaning you’ll have this beautiful Uluwatu beach almost entirely to yourself.
+Thomas Beach fly’s under the radar compared to some other beaches in the region meaning you’ll most likely have this beautiful beach almost entirely to yourself.

-On occasion, Thomas Beach Bali picks up the swell that rolls in from the more southern beaches and when it does, it’s a great spot to surf some uncrowded waves.
+On occasion, Pantai Thomas picks up the swell that rolls in from the more southern beaches, and when it does, it’s a great spot to surf some uncrowded waves.

-If you need to rent a surfboard you can do so from a small surf shack located on the north end of Thomas Beach Bali.
+If you need to rent a surfboard you can do so from a small surf shack located on the north end of the beach.
 The cost of a surfboard rental is around 50,000 IDR for two hours.

-On low tide, you can discover some of the rocky outcrops, secluded beaches and small caves along the coastline nearby to Thomas Beach.
-To check the tide times in advance Click Here.
+At low tide, you can discover some of the rocky outcrops, secluded beaches, and small caves along the coastline nearby to the main beach.
+To check the tide times in advance, click here.

-For all you beachgoers who simply like to relax and unwind, Thomas Beach Bali is the perfect spot for just that!
-Rent out an umbrella on the sand for the day for only 50,000 IDR and watch the world go by, all the while sipping on a Kelapa (fresh coconut).
+For all the beachgoers who simply like to relax and unwind, Thomas Beach is the perfect spot for exactly that.
+Rent out an umbrella on the sand for the day for only 50,000 IDR and watch the world go by all the time while sipping on a Kelapa (fresh coconut).

 #4 BINGIN BEACH

-As there are no roads down to Pantai Bingin you’ll have to park your scooter at the top of the cliffs in the designated car park and the cost of parking is 2,000 IDR.
+There are no roads that lead directly down to Pantai Bingin so you’ll have to park your scooter at the top of the cliffs in the designated parking lot and the cost of parking is 2,000 IDR.

-From the car park, you’ll find a paved alleyway that leads down passed some hilltop accommodations and to a set of stairs which lead all the way down to the sand at Bingin Bali.
+From the parking lot, follow the signs and you’ll find a paved alleyway that leads past some hilltop accommodations to a set of stairs and this will take you all the way down to the sand at Bingin Beach.

-As you may know, Bingin Beach is a hotspot for surfing.
-If you would like to rent a surfboard there are a few surf shacks located right on the sand at Pantai Bingin that have a wide selection of boards to choose from.
+Bingin Beach is a hotspot for surfing and if you would like to rent a surfboard there are a few surf shacks dotted across the main beach that have a wide selection of boards to choose from.

 The cost of surfboard rental is 50,000 IDR for two hours.
-Surf lessons are also available at Bingin Beach, just inquire at one of the surf shacks.
+Surf lessons are also available, just inquire with the guys at the surfboard rental shacks.

-If you are not a keen surfer there is a lot of exploring to be done down at this epic Uluwatu beach.
-Head south along the sand and around the rocky outcrops to find smaller secluded beaches and abandoned beach shacks at the base of the Bingin Beach Cliffs.
+If you’re not a keen surfer, no worries because there is lots of exploring to be had.
+Head south along the sand and around the rocky outcrops to find smaller secluded beaches and abandoned beach shacks at the base of the cliffs.

 #5 BALANGAN BEACH

-Balangan Beach is a glistening white sandy beach surrounded by rocky cliffs located on the Bukit Peninsula in Bali’s south.
-Pantai Balangan became quite popular when a photo taken on the cliffs went viral on Instagram and it is now one of the most visited Uluwatu Beaches.
+This stunning beach became very popular when a photo taken on the cliffs went viral on Instagram and it’s now one of the most visited beaches.

-As you near the entrance to the parking lot on the edge of the cliffs at Pantai Balangan you’ll be stopped by a local Indonesian man to pay a small parking fee of 5,000 IDR.
+When you arrive at the parking lot on the edge of the cliffs at Pantai Balangan, you’ll be stopped by a local Indonesian man to pay a small parking fee of 5,000 IDR.

-Once you have parked up, follow the dirt trail around to the right which leads you to the Insta-famous viewpoint overlooking Balangan Beach shown in the image above!
+Once you have parked up, follow the dirt trail around to the right which leads you to the Instafamous viewpoint overlooking the beach.

-To get down to this Uluwatu beach from the top of the cliffs you can find a set of concrete stairs that lead straight down to the sand from the main parking lot.
+To get down to the shoreline from the top of the cliffs, there is a set of concrete stairs that lead straight down to the beach from the main parking lot.

 - Surf some waves at the popular Balangan Surf Point

 Keen for a paddle?
-Surfboards can be rented from one of the many surf shacks located on the sand at Balangan Beach for as little as 50,000 IDR for two hours.
+Surfboards can be rented from one of the many surf shacks located along the shoreline for as little as 50,000 IDR for two hours.

-Post surf, you can sit under the shade of beach umbrella along Balangan Beach which costs around 50,000 IDR for a couple of hours or the whole day if you wish.
+Post surf, you can sit under the shade of a beach umbrella along the beach which costs around 50,000 IDR for a couple of hours, or the whole day if you wish.
 Believe me, it gets very hot down on Pantai Balangan and you’ll want to retreat out of the sun and rehydrate with a fresh coconut!

 #6 TEGAL WANGI BEACH

-Tegal Wangi Beach is a tucked away slice of paradise and one of my personal favorite Uluwatu Beaches.
-Pantai Tegal Wangi is a popular spot to hang out on the cliffs and beach bum on the golden sands.
+Tegal Wangi Beach is a slice of paradise and one of my personal favorite beaches.

 There is a small parking lot on the left-hand side when you arrive at Tegal Wangi Beach.
 Sometimes the gates for the parking lot are open and you can park inside for a small fee of 2,000 IDR.
 If the gates are locked you can park up anywhere outside the gates on the gravel patches.